chengchen2326/stata-testmechs/README.md

 But how prevalent are these alternative mechanisms?
 To give a sense, we compute lower bounds on the fraction of never-takers whose outcome is affected by the treatment despite having the same value of `M` under both treatments.
 This gives a sense of the strength of mechanisms other than `M`: it tells us what fraction of the never-takers have a direct effect of the treatment.

-The argument `at_group = 0` corresponds to computing this lower bound for the never-takers, who are referred to as “0-always takers” in the more general notation in the paper.
+The argument `at_group = 0` corresponds to computing this lower bound for the never-takers, who are referred to as "0-always takers" in the more general notation in the paper.

 #### R benchmark